 When something is “legalized,” it means that it went from being illegal to legal.

-However, the term is a little bit more complicated than that because there’s usually many stipulations and regulations around the substance even after it’s been legalized.
+However, the term is a little bit more complicated than that because there are usually many stipulations and regulations around the substance even after it’s been legalized.
 Stipulations often include the age of the buyer, the quantity a buyer is allowed to purchase.
 Sometimes the rules allow only those who have a medical license or other paperwork to buy it.

 This is what’s happened with the formation of medical marijuana programs in the United States.
 You could legally buy marijuana, but only if you had the right paperwork and were approved by the medical program within the state.